By Connie Matthiessen

 So if your child is accustomed to "What I did over my summer vacation" and “My favorite animal,” assignments, the increased writing demands may come as a surprise.
-The new Common Core Standards put new emphasis on nonfiction writing, including explanatory and persuasive writing, as well as writing across subject areas – including science, social studies and math.
+The Common Core Standards put emphasis on nonfiction writing, including explanatory and persuasive writing, as well as writing across subject areas – including science, social studies, and math.

 “We know that writing helps kids learn,” says Carrie Heath Phillips, a program director for the Council of Chief State Officers.
 “Kids should be doing more writing in all subject areas, including science and social studies.
 And not just a paragraph here and there, but regular writing in all their classes."
 (See writing samples for fourth and fifth grades.)

 If all this sounds like your child is about to be hit by a ton of encyclopedia-inspired assignments, hold your fire.
 Though there’s plenty of consensus about the importance of nonfiction reading and writing, exactly how and when it will affect your child’s classroom remains to be seen.
-Many schools and districts today have been hit hard by budget cuts, and will have to balance the new Common Core guidelines with the demands of high stakes testing.
+Many schools and districts today have been hit hard by revenue cuts, and will have to balance the new Common Core guidelines with other budget demands.